 Fluid bed granulation: This process creates granules which are more porous and have higher surface area and lower bulk density, which is particularly advantageous for low solubility drugs.
 Avicel® facilitates in fluidization of the powder bed and provides rapid and even water uptake, and uniform drying resulting in uniform granules.
 Addition of METHOCEL™ LV grades can help improve binding and granule strength.

 Although granulation is a well-established process used in many commercial manufacturing processes, it remains a timely and expensive process step.
-As companies look to reduce manufacturing costs, DuPont has designed several new excipient grades that can be used to achieve the benefits of granulation without the added process time and associated costs.
+As companies look to reduce manufacturing costs, Nutrition & Biosciences has designed several new excipient grades that can be used to achieve the benefits of granulation without the added process time and associated costs.

-Whether you are a manufacturer looking to reduce costs or solve poor flowability and content uniformity with granulation techniques, DuPont is here to help.
+Whether you are a manufacturer looking to reduce costs or solve poor flowability and content uniformity with granulation techniques, Nutrition & Biosciences is here to help.
 With high quality ingredients, tailored solutions and rich expertise, we can help manufacturers navigate any granulation process to deliver effective pharmaceuticals to consumers.
 Learn more.